tianhuil/scrapy-camouflage/README.md

     }
 }
 ```
-The only requirement on the priority is that it be less than that of `HttpProxyMiddleware` (default priority 750).
-However, it is recommended that the priority be higher than that of `RedirectMiddleware` (default priority 600) if HTTP redirects are used to test for a block.
+The only requirement on the priority is that it be *lower* than that of `HttpProxyMiddleware` (default priority 750).
+Optionally, the priority
+- must be *higher* than that of `RedirectMiddleware` (default priority 600) if HTTP redirects are used to test for a block.
+- must be *lower* than that of `HttpCompressionMiddleware` (default priority 590) if you want to use `response.text` (or even to correctly use `response.body`) to test for content.
+Use two middlewares if you want to test for both conditions.

 ## Dev
 See the `Makefile` for dev dependencies and commands.
 In particular `make pylint`.